IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 REDCap-ETL Configuration
 ========================

 REDCap-ETL requires a configuration file.
-In addition, a REDCap configuration project can also be used.
-Using a configuration project allows users who do not have access to the REDCap-ETL server to set some configuration properties and to start the ETL process.
-However, the configuration project has been deprecated, and the plan is to replace its functionality with a REDCap external module.

-If a configuration project is used, then REDCap-ETL will use the configuration file to locate the configuration project, so in this case the file needs to contain:

-* the URL for your REDCap API
-* the API token for your REDCap configuration project

-The 3 main things that need to be specified in the configuration
+The 3 main things that need to be specified in the configuration file are:
-are:

 1. The data source - where the data is extracted from.
 2. The transformation rules - how to transform the data in the data source to the target for the data load.
 3. The database - where the extracted and transformed data is loaded

-Several properties can be specified in both the configuration file and configuration project.
-For these properties, a non-blank value in the configuration project will replace the value in the configuration file (which is read first).

 Data Source